Who Can Come to Camp?

 • Rheumatological conditions (e.g. Juvenile Rheumatoid Arthritis, Lupus)

-• Immunological disorders (e.g. HIV, primary immune deficiency)
+• Immunological disorders (e.g. HIV, Primary Immune Deficiency)

-• Respiratory disorders (e.g. Severe Asthma, Cystic Fibrosis, PCD)
+• Respiratory disorders (e.g. Severe Asthma)

 • Skin conditions (e.g. Severe Eczema, Epidermolysis Bullosa (EB))

-• Severe Allergies
+• Severe allergies

 • Heart conditions (e.g. Congenital Heart Disease)